Initiation of Coverage · Wolftank Group AG · WOLF · Vienna Stock Exchange (direct market plus); Munich m:access

 The decisive items sit in the notes (Anhang, sections 2, 6.4, 6.5 and the disposal disclosures):

 • Petroltecnica contributed its GELA business unit into Sirigenera Srl, a subsidiary that is not consolidated because its shares are held exclusively for resale (§249(1) Z2 UGB); sale negotiations with potential buyers were ongoing through 2025.
-The contribution was booked at a written-up value, producing a €7.08m gain through the P&L. A year-end impairment test then reversed €3.44m of it, leaving a carrying value of €6.07m.
+The contribution was booked at €9.5m — a revaluation from GELA's prior book value inside Petroltecnica of approximately €2.4m, producing a €7.08m gain through the P&L. The Konzernabschluss does not name an independent valuation supporting the €9.5m figure.
+A year-end impairment test then reversed €3.44m of the gain, leaving a carrying value of €6.07m.
+The immediate partial reversal reads as management's own partial concession that €9.5m exceeded recoverable amount; the residual gain of approximately €3.6m sits on the balance sheet as a current asset pending a disposal that had not, as of the 12 June 2026 AGM, been disclosed as closed.

 • The sale of 84% of Wolftank Latinoamerica for €40,000 in cash — the buyer assuming €1.83m of liabilities — produced a €0.86m deconsolidation gain.
 A residual loan to the divested entity, repayable in instalments between April 2028 and April 2039, was written down by €0.53m via discounting at 6%.